Renew Your Annual Residential Area Permit

 Hours: 8 a.m. to 5 p.m.
 Monday through Friday.

 If you would like to check on the status of your renewal application, you may make a status request through the 311 Self-Service Portal: Parking Permit Application Status.

 LOST RENEWAL FORM

-If you have not recieved your renewal letter or lost your indivudualized PIN number, you must complete a new application and provide required information listed on the Annual Permit for Residents page.
+If you have not received your renewal letter or lost your individualized PIN number, you must complete a new application and provide required information listed on the Annual Permit for Residents page.